nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 __Constructor__

-The Logic constructor initializes `FinancialList`, `AppUi`, and `Storage` components to support all operations.
+TThe Logic constructor initializes key components (FinancialList, AppUi, and Storage) to facilitate CRUD operations and manage interactions with users and stored data.

 __Methods__